arc42/arc42.org-site/_pages/principles-of-tech-documentation.md

 -   Documentation authors, especially from non-technical roles, might not be able (or refuse to) use a VCS.

-Therefore I propose the following strategy:
+Therefore, I propose the following strategy:

 -   Ideally, add all documentation artifacts to a VCS, like `git`.
 Your VCS should facilitate branching and merging artifacts.
 Additionally,